mabarber92/explore-1/README.md

 ## Github Pages Build Process

-To build the file for gh-pages, follow these steps:
+To build the file for gh-pages locally, follow these steps:

 1. **Install Github Pages:**